sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 4. A childhood friend who has always supported your career.
 5. Your head of security, who once saved your life.
 6. A rival performer who has sworn retaliation for a slight, either real or perceived.
-7. A tabloid writer who you have fed scandalousóand perhaps untrueóinformation to.
+7. A tabloid writer who you have fed scandalous√≥and perhaps untrue√≥information to.
 8. An aspiring star, eager for your guidance.
 9. Your grasping parents, who have always tried to profit from your fame.
 10. Your career-politician sibling who feels you are tarnishing their image.